jasonray/kessel.js/README.md

 -   `job`: single delay processing tasks
 -   `job request`: request to Kessel to perform a single job in the future
 -   `handler`: the set of code to fulfil the `job request`.
 This is where the extensibility of the system comes into play -> you create your own handlers with your logic and Kessel will delegate to your registered handlers.
 Today, handlers are implemented in JavaScript
 -   `queue`: Kessel uses an internal queue for holding the `job requests` that have not yet been implemented.
-Currently there is support for a light weight in memory queue or beanstalkd [http://kr.github.io/beanstalkd/].
+Currently there is support for a light weight in memory queue or [beanstalkd](http://kr.github.io/beanstalkd/).

 ## API